mcanlas/improv-living-guide/my-kind-of-improv.md

 The first is something a novice improvisor might say.
 It's effective in establishing a reality and a relationship.
 But it just sounds stilted.
 It's improv-speak.

 The second is much more natural-sounding.
-But the trap here is that it requirements much more interpretation on the listener's end.
+But the trap here is that it requires much more interpretation on the listener's end.
 If you don't have a sharp partner who is picking up what you're laying down, lines like this might get you in trouble.
 As an audience member, I always much prefer the most organic delivery possible.

 ## Fast listening